RSE-102/Lecture-Material/03_packaging/pypi_slides.md

 - Name of the repository (on GitHub or GitLab).
 - Name of the folder which has the source code.
-- Name of the package as seen my PyPI.
+- Name of the package as seen by PyPI.
 - Name of the package to be used in the `import` statement.

 **All names are independent of each other.**